mathiasbalian/Folder_Sorter_AI_HYU2022/README.md

            "philosophy": [list(dict.fromkeys(f.readline().split(";"))), 0]}
 f.close()
 ```
-## 4. Methodology
+### Methodology

-- **_Our choice of algorithm_**

-First, let's deal with our first idea, which was to use a dataset of words to classify the files.
+Let's quickly explain the steps of our algorithm.
-As explained in the previous part of the blog, we first initialized our dataset as a dictionary.
+As explained in the previous part, we first initialized our dataset as a dictionary.
 Then, the users can choose the folder that they want to classify.
 We wanted this to be easy to understand for every users, so we display the file explorer so that they can directly click on the folder they want.
 After that, everything is set up.
 The user will not interact with the code anymore.
 We're going to analyze the files one by one in the selected folder.
 Here are the steps for this purpose :